benvaljean/bgrc/README.md

 *Features include*

--Improvements to bash history - longer history, common and dupes ignored and timestamp added -Colours used in grep/ls when supported
+- Improvements to bash history - longer history, common and dupes ignored and timestamp added
+- Colours used in grep/ls when supported
--ssh auto-complete based on ssh known hosts
+- ssh auto-complete based on ssh known hosts
--Useful prompt
+- Useful prompt
--Page commands on long-output with `page command` -grep through history with `hg pattern`
+- Page commands on long-output with `page command`
+- grep through history with `hg pattern`
--View only column x when you pipe to `prow x`
+- View only column x when you pipe to `prow x`

 ## bgvimrc